IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :SolrHostColonPort
 ++++++++++++++++++

 By default Dataverse will attempt to connect to Solr on port 8983 on localhost.
 Use this setting to change the hostname or port.
+You must restart Glassfish after making this change.

 ``curl -X PUT -d localhost:8983 http://localhost:8080/api/admin/settings/:SolrHostColonPort``